Insights

 Powering Client Needs and Tax Efficiency

-A Montreal startup reduced taxable income by $60,000 through proper loan interest reporting.
+A Montreal startup reduced its taxable income by $60,000 through proper loan-interest reporting.
 A Quebec construction company avoided reassessment after Mackisen certified its credit documentation.
-An Ontario retailer improved cash flow by restructuring debt for deductible interest.
+An Ontario retailer improved cash flow by restructuring debt to deduct its interest.

 How Mackisen Clients Benefit